Destitute-Streetdwelling-Guttersnipe/reghex_patcher/README.md

 - `reghex` should be converted to regex by escaping hex bytes, and then used in verbose mode (with flag X)
 - unescaped spaces are ignored in `reghex` as well as in regex

+# credits

+- @leogx9r for signatures and patching logic
+- @rainbowpigeon for the first version of sublime-text-4-patcher